Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Parameter: `workloadProfiles`

 Workload profiles for the managed environment.
+Leave empty to use a consumption based profile.

 - Required: No
 - Type: array